3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 The icons are appropriate if you use with the material-darker theme.
 Other theme’s icons may differ.

-You can also add your chamber temp to the menubar in KlipperScreen, this to your `KlipperScreen.conf` file:
+You can also add a printer name & your chamber temp to the menubar in KlipperScreen, this to your `KlipperScreen.conf` file:
 ```
+[printer <YOUR PRINTER NAME>]
 titlebar_items: chamber
 ```